 Matthew was born in Hampshire and grew up in Cornwall.
 He was state-educated and went on to study at Nottingham Trent University.
 He has a masters degree from Lancaster University and in 2011 he was awarded a PhD at Kings College, London.
 As the first member of his family to go on to further education, Matthew is passionately committed to ensuring all children receive the best possible opportunities.

 Matthew is a keen sailor, both on the Welsh Harp and also at sea.
 He has participated in the Round The Island Race, just off the Isle of Wight, with the Welsh Harp’s Seahorse Sailing Club and he completed the Fastnet Race in 2009.
-Whilst living in Cornwall, Matthew was a lifeguard and he is a keen scuba diver, qualified to the level of instructor and is a technical diver.
+Whilst living in Cornwall, Matthew was a lifeguard and he is a keen scuba diver, qualified to the level of instructor and technical diver.

 As an elected Fellow of the Royal Geographical Society, in 2005 Matthew undertook a 2,000 km exploration of the Libyan Desert.
 Travel in general is another of his interests and he has visited many countries including Bangladesh, Cyprus, India, Israel and Sri Lanka.